 Digital History and New Media: Theories and Praxis.

 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
-(Same as American Studies 330.)
+(Same as American Studies 330 and Cinema and Media Studies 330.)
 Maximum enrollment, 12.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
-Prerequisite, 240 or Africana Studies 101.
+Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Classics 374.)
 Maximum enrollment, 20.

-A broad, interdisciplinary introduction to global social and political movements in Africa and the Americas throughout a 200-year period from the revolutions at the end of the 18th century to the modern political and social movements.
-Addresses theories of social movements, their racial and cultural formation, the variations in type and consequence of movements, and the contexts in which they arose.
-Examples of movements to be studied are the anti-slavery movement, the Pan-Africanist movement, the women’s movement and the rise of modern NGOs.
+An interdisciplinary introduction to global social and political movements in Africa and the Americas from the Revolutions at the end of the 18th century to the present.
+Addresses theories of social movements, their racial and cultural formation, the variations in type and consequences of movements, and the contexts in which they arose.
+These contexts include the intersectionality of race, class and gender within persisting historical & racial hierarchies.
+Movements examined include the anti-slavery movement; the Pan-Africanist movement, the women’s movement and the rise of modern NGOs.
 (Writing-intensive.)
-Prerequisite, 101, 220, 221 or consent of instructor.
+(Social, Structural, and Institutional Hierarchies.)
+Prerequisite, 220, 221 or consent of instructor.
 Maximum enrollment, 20.
 Westmaas.

 An interdisciplinary project to be approved by the committee.
 Limited to senior concentrators.
-Merrill.
+The Department.

 (from the Hamilton Course Catalogue)